Skip to content

 TL;DR

-This paper proposes LGD, a learnability-driven incremental dataset distillation framework that constructs the distilled dataset in stages, conditioning each stage on the current model state to generate complementary rather than redundant training samples.
-By injecting learnability-score gradients into diffusion sampling, LGD reduces the 80–90% inter-sample information redundancy observed in existing methods by 39.1%, achieving 60.1% accuracy at 50 IPC on ImageNet-1K and 87.2% at 100 IPC on ImageNette.
+Proposes LGD, a learnability-driven incremental dataset distillation framework that constructs the distilled dataset in stages.
+Each stage generates training samples that are complementary rather than redundant by conditioning on the current model state.
+By injecting learnability gradient guidance during diffusion sampling, it reduces inter-sample information redundancy (which is 80-90% in existing methods) by 39.1%.
+It achieves 60.1% accuracy on ImageNet-1K (50 IPC) and 87.2% on ImageNette (100 IPC).

 Background & Motivation

-Background: Dataset distillation aims to synthesize a compact surrogate dataset from a large collection such that models trained on it achieve performance comparable to training on the full data.
-Early methods optimize synthetic data at the pixel level by matching training trajectories (gradient matching, trajectory matching), but these approaches are computationally infeasible for high-resolution datasets.
-Recent methods (DiT, Minimax Diffusion, IGD, MGD3) leverage pretrained diffusion models to generate distilled data, substantially reducing computational cost.
+Background: Dataset distillation aims to synthesize a small alternative dataset from a large one, enabling models trained on it to achieve performance comparable to those trained on full data.
+Early methods utilized pixel-level optimization to match training trajectories (gradient matching, trajectory matching), but these are computationally infeasible for high-resolution datasets.
+Recent methods (DiT, Minimax Diffusion, IGD, MGD3) leverage pre-trained diffusion models to synthesize distilled data, significantly reducing costs.

-Limitations of Prior Work: The central issue with existing methods is severe sample redundancy.
-When a 50-IPC distilled dataset is partitioned into five disjoint 10-IPC subsets, any single subset captures 80–90% of the training signal present in the remaining subsets.
-This redundancy stems from two sources: (1) methods that optimize for visual diversity (DiT) ignore training-signal similarity; (2) methods that match average training trajectories (IGD) drive all samples toward similar gradient profiles, producing "medium-intensity" gradients that are suboptimal at every training stage.
+Limitations of Prior Work: The core issue with existing methods is severe sample redundancy.
+If a 50 IPC distilled dataset is split into five disjoint 10 IPC subsets, any single subset can capture 80-90% of the training signals of the others.
+This redundancy stems from: (1) methods optimizing for visual diversity (DiT) ignore training signal similarity; (2) methods matching average training trajectories (IGD) force all samples to converge to similar gradient profiles—producing "medium-strength" gradients that are sub-optimal for any specific training stage.

-Key Challenge: Model training is inherently stage-dependent — early stages require strong gradients to establish coarse features, while later stages require fine-grained gradients for refinement.
-No single sample can simultaneously satisfy both requirements, yet optimizing for an "average" trajectory produces exactly such compromise samples rather than stage-specialized ones.
+Key Challenge: Model training is naturally phased—early stages require strong gradients to establish coarse features, while later stages require fine-grained gradients to polish details.
+A single sample cannot simultaneously satisfy both needs, yet optimizing for "average" trajectories produces these compromised samples rather than stage-specific ones.

-Key Insight: Distillation is reformulated as a sequential learning problem — given a distilled dataset and a model trained on it, the goal is to generate new samples that maximize marginal learning gain.
+Key Insight: Reframe distillation as a sequential learning problem.
+Given a partially distilled dataset and a model trained on it, generate new samples that maximize the marginal learning gain.

-Core Idea: Learnability guidance — at each stage, the framework assesses what kinds of samples the current model can learn from (high loss under the current model but low loss under a reference model = learnable, not noise), and injects gradients of the learnability score into diffusion sampling to steer generation toward such samples.
+Core Idea: Learnability guidance—evaluate "what the current model can learn from a sample" at each stage (high loss for the current model but low loss for a reference model indicates a sample is learnable rather than noise).
+During diffusion sampling, learnability score gradients are injected to guide the generation toward such samples.

 Method